NBiermann/cryptohelper-isomorphs/README.md

 ### Cryptohelpers

 As a big fan of classical ciphers and computer algorithms for solving them, I have developed several tools over the last years to help solving crypto problems.
-Most of them are written in C++.
-Some of them I am going to publish on GitHub.
+Most of them are written in C++, some of which I am now publishing on GitHub.

 ### Isomorphs

 are fragments in the ciphertext whose structure is exactly repeated (in the sense of the same or different letter), for example:

 ```
-...wqiqswazzrq...
+...wqiqswazzrq... (somewhere in the ciphertext)
-...pasatpybbqa...
+...pasatpybbqa... (somewhere else in the ciphertext)
    12 2 1 33 2
 ```